 Citadelle Laferrière and Palace Sans Saucis

 Only when I entered did I realize I was inside a gigantic fortress.
 Looking back this seems impossible, since the fortress walls rise 40 meters from the mountain top and make it visible from far away.
 But the 19 km drive from Cap-Haïtien was like a roller-coaster ride due to the condition of the road, plus we had a flat tire going up.
-But the jeep could only go part of the way up, the rest we covered on horse-back, riding along the sole mountain path leading to the Citadel.
+But the jeep could only go up part of the way, the rest we covered on horse-back, riding along the narrow mountain path leading to the Citadel.

 It is Haiti’s only real historic monument, built by 20.000 former slaves after they successfully rebelled against French rule.
 Sans-Souci was completed in 1813, at the cost of hundreds, maybe even thousands of labourers’ lives.
 Some committed suicide to escape the hard working-condition, especially since they were promised to return to their African homeland if they died building this fortress.

 The fortress included Henri Christoph’s palace Sans-Souci Palace built in 1811 in the year of his coronation, ready to compete with the palace of the same name in Potsdam near Berlin and Versailles.
 It had flower gardens, a swimming pool, rainwater was collected from roofs to be used for toilets.

 Inside the fortress were dungeons, bathing quarters large cisterns and storehouses that could hold enough food and water for 5,000 defenders for up to one year.
 For a long time, architects doubted that black slaves were able to this forgotten 8th wonder of the world.